Igamingdev1/Igamingdev1/README.md

 ## Hello 👋, I'm a Senior Fullstack Developer!

 I'm a full-stack developer with a passion for building robust backends and engaging user experiences in the iGaming industry.
-With years of freelancing experience, I specialize in creating applications for betting, sportsbooks, and casinos.
+With years of freelancing experience, I specialize in creating Web applications for betting, sportsbooks, and casinos.

 ## 🔧 Technologies & Tools: